haqistan/mblaze-tools/README.md

 [fmt(1)](https://man.openbsd.org/fmt),
 [awk(1)](https://man.openbsd.org/awk), etc.  If you try this somewhere other than OpenBSD you'll also have to make sure Perl is installed.

-The mb script uses rl, a small Perl program included in this package;
-it depends on the Term::ReadLine::Gnu Perl module being installed and by default saves your mb command history in ~/.mb.history.
+The mb script uses [rl](rl), a small Perl program included in this package; it depends on the `Term::ReadLine::Gnu` Perl module being installed and by default saves your mb command history in `~/.mb.history`.
 This can all be overridden in your configuration (see below).

 You should read mblaze(7) and the rest of the mblaze man pages if you want to understand what is going on here; also, reading